Bangalore University

-Bangalore University (BU) is a public state university in Bengaluru, Karnataka, India.
+Bangalore University (BU) is a collegiate public state university in Bengaluru, Karnataka, India.
 The university is a part of the Association of Indian Universities (AIU), Association of Commonwealth Universities (ACU) and affiliated by University Grants Commission (UGC).
 Bangalore University is accredited by the NAAC with grade A++ in 2023.
-Bangalore University was trifurcated into Bengaluru City University and Bengaluru North University.
+Bangalore University was trifurcated into Dr. Manmohan Singh Bengaluru City University and Bengaluru North University.
+It has its jurisdiction over Bengaluru Urban and Bengaluru Rural districts.

 Academics

 The university is structured into six faculties- Arts, Science, Commerce & Management, Education, Law and Engineering.
 It has 43 Post Graduate Departments, a Postgraduate Centre at Kolar, (Started during 1994–95), three constituent colleges, 665 affiliated colleges (of which 115 have PG Courses) and several other Centres and Directorates of higher learning and research under its purview.
-At present, the university offers 50 Post Graduate Courses and Employment Oriented Diploma and Certificate Courses.
+At present, the university offers 50 Post Graduate Courses and employment-oriented diploma and certificate courses.
 The university has launched the five-year Integrated Courses in Biological Sciences, Social Sciences, Earth and Atmospheric Sciences and Business Studies and four-year B.S. programme.